Skip to main content

 Rates

-For other demographics (ethnicity, deprivation and time since diagnosis) the data is presented as counts and not as a proportion or rate in the underlying population.
-This is because the appropriate denominator population is not available for these demographic breakdowns.
+For other characteristics (ethnicity, stage and time since diagnosis) the data is presented as counts and not as a proportion or rate in the underlying population.
+This is because the appropriate denominator population is not available for these breakdowns.

 Data suppression

-Certain data have been suppressed or grouped further to ensure data are suitably anonymised.
-Age above 85 years has been combined into one category for males and females at ICB level.
-Ethnicity data are not presented for ICBs where small geographic slivers occur, as well as one other ICB in the same Cancer Alliance.
-Demographic breakdowns are not provided at Local Authority level or for any cancer site reporting fewer than 30 total cases.
+Certain data have been suppressed to ensure data are suitably anonymised.
+Ethnicity data are not presented for select ICBs, as well as one other ICB in the same Cancer Alliance.
+Patient characteristics are not provided at Local Authority level or for any cancer site reporting fewer than 30 total cases.

 Data notes and definitions